pbroboto/geoecef/README.md

 Reading books provides the theoretical foundation, but applying that knowledge is where the real integration happens.
 It tests whether the understanding gained is sufficient to write a functional program.
 Can that knowledge piece together the jigsaw puzzle of solving real-world problems?

+I use Slint for graphical user interfaces.
+The Slint project was first introduced in early 2022, making it a relatively new framework.
+Despite its young age, it has gained attention for its modern design, Rust-based architecture, and focus on lightweight, efficient UI creation.
+Its growth and adoption indicate a promising future as developers explore alternatives to more established frameworks like Qt.

+From my initial experience, Slint is still not as feature-rich as Qt.
+However, learning and using Slint to create a user interface is relatively straightforward.
+With some study and practice, you can quickly grasp its concepts and effectively design UI elements.

 ![GeoEcef](https://github.com/pbroboto/geoecef/blob/main/images/geoecef_feature_image.png)